KendrickOrg/kendrick/src/Kendrick.package/KESimulator.class/README.md

 A KESimulator is an abstract class for simulator of system.
-All different simulators shoud extend this class and implement the method execute.
+All different simulators shoud extend this class and implement the method executeOn:

 Instance Variables
 	algorithm:	<Symbol>